datacommonsorg/website/docs/developer_guide.md

 - Python 3.11

   Confirm the Python3 version is 3.11.x.
-Otherwise please try [pyenv](https://github.com/pyenv/pyenv) to switch the Python3 versioin.
+Otherwise install/upgrade your Python and confirm the version:

   ```bash
   python3 --version